blitzdotcs/FX-Engine-Legacy-Repo/README.md

 - Psych Engine Icon Support (for credits only, when I tried it for the main stuff the game kept crashing)
 - A game crasher (In the options menu)

+# Bugs

+- Going into charting menu and selecting tankman crashes the game

 # FX Engine Credits

 - [TyDev](https://twitter.com/TyDev_) - The whole engine